Children‘s Book Prize 2021

-The Stratford Literary Festival/Salariya Books Children's Picture Book Competition 2020.
-Open to unpublished children’s authors and/or illustrators.
-First prize £1000!
+Open for submissions!
+The 5th Stratford Literary Festival/Salariya Books Children's Picture Book Prize 2021 for unpublished children’s authors and/or illustrators.

 Adelaide Leeder - The Hole Thing